kaeedo/Scrutiny/README.md

 ## TODO for Beta release
 - [x] Documentation
-- [ ] Detailed result report.
+- [x] Detailed result report.
 Color coded states and transitions showcasing which parts succeeded and failed
+- [x] Write unit tests
 - [ ] Documentation
 - [ ] Setup proper build scripts
-- [ ] Write unit tests

 ## TODO General
+- [ ] Implement some kind of Conversion flow
 - [ ] Documentation
+- [ ] More unit/integration tests
 - [ ] Use Fable to create a javascript release and npm package for usage from Node.js
 - [ ] Documentation
 - [ ] Create nice interface for usage from C#
+- [ ] Make pretty report page

 # HTML REPORT DEVELOPMENT WRITE ME